cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 This section is to provide information about how the Cloudify architecture supports currently-implemented flows.
 Operational knowledge is assumed.

-Cloudify Manager primarily comprises the following open-source components.
-Their relationship in the Cloudify Manager architecture is illustrated in the following diagram.
+Cloudify Manager primarily is built with open-source components.
+The relationships between the components in the Cloudify Manager architecture is illustrated in the diagram below.

 * [Nginx](#nginx)
 * [Gunicorn](#gunicorn-and-flask)